Bell Beaker expansion

 The expansion of R1b1a1a2a1a-L151 lineages could then be linked to the first introduction of Indo-European languages in Western Europe[Cassidy et al. 2016], which could have left some traces of their presence in historic times.
 However, the later expansion of Celtic languages, and an apparent resurgence of the probably indigenous Proto-Iberian and Proto-Basque languages – possibly the descendant of the languages of early farmers, similar to Paleo-Sardinian[Terradas et al. 2014] – over an expanding Iberian subclade (R1b1a1a2a1a2a1b1a1-M167/SRY2627) of the R1b1a1a2a1a2a-DF27 lineage[Gunther et al. 2015] have left scarce data on the older situation.

 Samples from northern and south-western Iberia in the transition from the Chalcolithic to the Bronze Age have been found to have steppe ancestry, although in lesser proportion than in central and western Europe[Olalde et al. 2017][Martiniano et al. 2017].
-Samples of north-east Iberia, dated ca. 2385 BC, show haplogroups R1b1a-L754 (xR1b1a1a2a-L23), G2-P287, and I2a2-M436, which point to at least a partial persistence of old European hunter-gatherer lineages in the region.
+Samples from north-east Iberia, dated ca. 2385 BC, show haplogroups R1b1a-L754 (xR1b1a1a2a-L23), G2-P287, and I2a2-M436, which point to at least a partial persistence of old European hunter-gatherer lineages in the region.

-The only certain Indo-European language of Iberia that can be considered of a non-Celtic nature is Lusitanian (which has been linked to a potential Galaico-Lusitanian group of the north-western Iberian Peninsula), and there has been some discussion on the pre-Celtic nature of the languages of Cantabri, Astures, Pellendones, Carpetani, and Vettones.
+The only certain Indo-European language of Iberia that can be considered of a non-Celtic nature is Lusitanian (which has been linked to a potential Galaico-Lusitanian group of the north-western Iberian Peninsula), and there has been some discussion about the pre-Celtic nature of the languages of Cantabri, Astures, Pellendones, Carpetani, and Vettones.
 Also, while the position of Tartessian as Indo-European[Koch 2009] is highly doubted – , there is some support for a borrowing of names from a “lost Indo-European language” over the course of long-term contacts[Mikhailova 2015].

 The emergence of El Argar groups was preceded by a break in Chalcolithic cultural traditions in south-east Iberia, which points to an upheaval of existing social structures or an influx of groups that cannot be distinguished from the local population at the present of genetic resolution, e.g. from south-eastern Europe[Szecsenyi-Nagy et al. 2017].
 This could point to the time of resurge of groups associated with previous Neolithic cultures that might have conserved Pre-Iberian and Pre-Basque languages until historic times.